uncbiag/easyreg/doc/source/notes/train_your_own_model.rst

 In the 'task_name' folder, three folder will be auto created, **log** for tensorboard, **checkpoints** for saving models, **records** for saving running time results.
 Besides, two files will also be created. **task_settings.json** for recording settings of current tasks.
 **logfile.log** for terminal output ( only flushed when task finished).

+One thing to mention is that the affine-network involves the fully connection layer,  whose input channel number needs to be adjusted by the input image size.